-Only registered shareholders as of the close of business on January 22, 2014 (the "Record Date") will be entitled to vote at the Meeting.
+Only registered shareholders as of the close of business on January 19, 2018 (the "Record Date") will be entitled to vote at the Meeting.
 There were 19,289,905 common shares of the Company, par value \$1.00 per share ("common shares"), outstanding on that date, each of which entitles the holder to one vote.
+Shareholders do not have appraisal rights in connection with the proposals in this Proxy Statement.
 Each valid proxy received at or before the Meeting will be voted at the Meeting in accordance with the instructions provided.
-If a shareholder has signed a proxy card but no instructions are indicated, the named proxies will vote FOR each of the following proposals: (i) to elect as directors each of the nominees listed on the proxy card; (ii) to approve the appointment of Tait, Weller & Baker LLP, an independent registered public accounting firm, as the Company's independent auditors for the fiscal year ending November 30, 2014, and to authorize the Audit and Ethics Committee of the Board to set the independent auditors' remuneration; and (iii) in the Chairman's discretion, upon such other matters as may properly come before the Meeting.
+If a shareholder has signed a proxy card but no instructions are indicated, the named proxies will vote FOR each of the following proposals: (i) to elect as directors each of the nominees listed on the proxy card and (ii) to approve the appointment of Tait, Weller & Baker LLP, an independent registered public accounting firm, as the Company's independent auditors for the fiscal year ending November 30, 2018, and to authorize the Audit and Ethics Committee of the Board to set the independent auditors' remuneration; and FOR, AGAINST or ABSTAIN for such other matters as may properly come before the Meeting in the named proxies discretion.

-Shareholders may return their proxies by mail, by touch-tone telephone, or through the Internet, or may vote in person at the Meeting.
-If your shares are registered in your name, the Company encourages you to return your proxy by telephone by calling toll-free 1-800-652-VOTE (8683) or, if you have Internet access, through the Internet at www.investorvote.com/asa.
-When you return your proxy by telephone or through the Internet, your instructions are recorded immediately and there is no risk that postal delays will cause your proxy to arrive late and therefore not be counted.
-If you hold your shares in "street name" through a broker, bank or other nominee, your nominee may allow you to provide voting instructions by telephone or through the Internet.
-Please consult the materials you receive from your nominee prior to returning your proxy by telephone or through the Internet.
+Shareholders may provide their proxies by mail, by telephone, or via the Internet, or may vote in person at the Meeting.
+If your shares are registered in your name, the Company encourages you to provide your proxy by telephone by calling toll-free 1-800-652-VOTE (8683) or, if you have Internet access, via the Internet at www.investorvote.com/asa.
+When you provide your proxy by telephone or via the Internet, your instructions are recorded immediately and there is no risk that postal delays will cause your proxy to arrive late and therefore not be counted.
+If you hold your shares in "street name" through a broker, bank or other nominee, your nominee may allow you to provide voting instructions by telephone or via the Internet.
+Please consult the materials you receive from your nominee prior to providing your proxy by telephone or via the Internet.
 Shareholders who plan to attend the Meeting and vote in person should call 1-800-432-3378.
 If you hold your shares in "street name" and you wish to vote in person at the Meeting, you must request your nominee to provide you with a legal proxy in order to vote your shares at the Meeting.
-Shareholders who plan on attending the Meeting may be required to provide valid photographic identification, such as your driver's license or passport in order to gain admission.
-If you hold your shares in "street name" you may have to show identification, such as your driver's license or passport, and satisfactory proof of ownership of shares in the Company, such as your voting instruction form (or a copy thereof) or a letter from your broker, bank or other nominee, or other nominee statement indicating ownership as of January 22, 2014.
+Shareholders who plan on attending the Meeting may be required to provide valid photographic identification, such as your driver's license or passport, in order to gain admission.
+If you hold your shares in "street name" you may have to show identification, such as your driver's license or passport, and satisfactory proof of ownership of shares in the Company, such as your voting instruction form (or a copy thereof) or a letter from your broker, bank or other nominee, or other nominee statement indicating ownership as of the close of business on January 19, 2018 in order to gain admission.

-If you have any questions regarding the proposals or need assistance voting your shares, please contact the Company's proxy solicitor, AST, toll-free at 1-877-896-3195.
+If you have any questions regarding the proposals or need assistance voting your shares, please contact the Company's proxy solicitor, AST, toll-free at 1-800-284-7175.